HomeSite Map

 Live Performances

-As was their habit, The Beatles would extensively promote both sides of their latest single through performances on stage, radio broadcasts and on television.
-Once their national tour with Tommy Roe and Chris Montez was completed in March, they wasted no time promoting their third single, performing it first on April 1st, 1963 for the BBC radio show “Side By Side,” which was premature of the single being released on April 11th.
-Since the show wasn’t broadcast until May 13th, the radio audience was no doubt familiar with the song by then.
-On April 4th, 1963, The Beatles played a unique hour-long concert at Roxburgh Hall, Stowe School in Stowe, Bucks, which was an all-boys school with minimal girls in attendance.
-Interestingly, fifteen-year-old student John Bloomfield recorded most of this performance on his reel-to-reel tape recorder.
-Among the twenty-two Beatles' songs caught on tape was "Thank You Girl," which the audience wouldn't have been familiar with since the single wouldn't be released for another week.
+As was their habit, The Beatles would promote both sides of their latest single extensively through performances on stage, radio broadcasts and on TV.
+Once their national tour with Tommy Roe and Chris Montez was completed after March of 1963, the group wasted no time promoting their third single, performing it first on April 1st, 1963 for their BBC radio show “Side By Side,” which was premature of the single being released in the UK on April 11th, 1963.
+Since the radio program was not broadcast until May 13th, 1963, the audience was undoubtedly familiar with the song by then.

-“Thank You Girl” became a comfortable fixture of their live sets for the next few months.
-One noteworthy performance was on their first national BBC network TV show “The 625 Show,” which was filmed on April 13th, 1963 and broadcast on April 16th, this program billed as featuring “up and coming young talent.”
-Their last known performance of the song was on August 31st, 1963 at the Odeon Cinema in Southport.
+“Thank You Girl” became a comfortable fixture within The Beatles' live shows for the next few months.
+One noteworthy performance was on their first national BBC network TV show “The 625 Show” that was filmed on April 13th, 1963 and broadcast on April 16th, 1963, this program billed as featuring some “up and coming young talent.”
+"Thank You Girl" was still part of their set list during their six night residency at the Gaumont Cinema in Bournemouth, Hants, England, from August 19th through 24th, 1963, as their second song after opening with "Roll Over Beethoven."
+The band's last known performance of the song "Thank You Girl" was on August 31st, 1963 at the Odeon Cinema in Southport.

-August 23rd, 1963, was the release date of their fourth single “She Loves You” and all focus left off of promoting the B-side to their previous single at this point.
-That being the case, even with the song reaching the top 40 in America in the spring of 1964, it was never performed on US shores.
+August 23rd, 1963 was the release date for their fourth single “She Loves You” and all focus left off of promoting the b-side to their previous single at this point.
+That being the case, even with the song reaching the Top 40 in America in the spring of 1964, it was never performed on US shores.

 Conclusion

-This thumping rocker has the vibrancy that epitomized the early Beatles sound in 1963 Britain and 1964 America.
-Although it was only a minor triumph on the charts, it showed that Lennon and McCartney took songwriting very seriously.
-No filler B-sides were ever considered for Beatles singles.
-They took pride in what they included on their singles.
-Every B-side The Beatles ever released was considered “top-notch” by the band.
-While some may point to weaker B-sides, such as “What Goes On?” and “Slow Down” as evidence of the contrary, one must remember that these were US singles only.
-The Beatles had nothing to do with the release of these songs as singles.
-From 1962 to 1970, every original single released by The Beatles had B-sides that were strong enough to stand on their own.
+This thumping rocker contains all the vibrancy that epitomized the early Beatles sound in 1963 Britain and 1964 America.
+Although this track was only a minor triumph on the charts, it showed that Lennon and McCartney took songwriting very seriously.
+No filler b-sides were considered for their singles.
+They took great pride in what they put on each and every single.
+Every b-side was considered “top-notch” by the band.
+While some may point to weaker b-sides, such as “What Goes On?” and “Slow Down” as evidence to the contrary, one must remember that these were US singles only.
+The Beatles had nothing to do with releasing these songs on featured singles.
+From 1962 through 1970, every original single released by The Beatles had b-sides that were strong enough to stand on their own.
 From “This Boy” and “Rain” to “Come Together,” only the best was good enough for Beatles singles.

 Song Summary